giantswarm/tempo-app/README.md

 [Read me after cloning this template (GS staff only)](https://handbook.giantswarm.io/docs/dev-and-releng/app-developer-processes/adding_app_to_appcatalog/)

-# {APP-NAME} chart
+# tempo-app chart

-Giant Swarm offers a {APP-NAME} App which can be installed in workload clusters.
+Giant Swarm offers a tempo-app App which can be installed in workload clusters.
-Here we define the {APP-NAME} chart with its templates and default configuration.
+Here we define the tempo-app chart with its templates and default configuration.

 **What is this app?**